-- logistics and distribution, transport and medical services which employ a large number of night-time workers.
-These varied activities all require good quality infrastructure to make the movement of people efficient, safe and attractive. - 4.79 The Council will generally support the diversification of daytime uses to extend their opening hours and offer alternative daytime and night-time activities in appropriate locations, depending on existing concentrations and amenity impacts. - 4.80 Cultural and night-time economy activities, must be located in the CAZ or Town Centres and will be especially encouraged in Cultural Quarters.
-This allows for a critical mass of these uses to support a vibrant and viable clustering, in areas which are commercially-focused and therefore less likely to lead to adverse amenity impacts, especially for residential uses.
-There are also benefits in the form of containing adverse impacts such as noise and being able to direct resources for the management of the night-time economy activities.
-However, encouraging a critical mass does not detract from the importance of balancing needs so that a variety of existing and new uses can thrive. - 4.81 Islington is a small but diverse borough with four designated Town Centres (Angel, Nags Head, Archway and Finsbury Park) as well as the Bunhill and Clerkenwell wards which together make up the majority of Islington's part of the CAZ.
+- include eating, drinking, entertainment, shopping but also include cleaning, hospitality, logistics and distribution, transport and medical services which employ a large number of night-time workers.
+These varied activities all require good quality infrastructure to make the movement of people efficient, safe and attractive. - 4.81 The Council will generally support the diversification of daytime uses to extend their opening hours and offer alternative daytime and night-time activities in appropriate locations, depending on existing concentrations and amenity impacts. - 4.82 Cultural and night-time economy uses in Town Centres and the CAZ allow for a critical mass of these uses to support a vibrant and viable clustering, in areas which are commercially-focused and therefore less likely to lead to adverse amenity impacts, especially for residential uses as set out in Policy R10 Part A. There are also benefits in the form of containing adverse impacts such as noise and being able to direct resources for the management of night-time economy activities.
+However, encouraging a critical mass does not detract from the importance of balancing needs so that a variety of existing and new uses can thrive. - 4.83 Islington is a small but diverse borough with four designated Town Centres (Angel, Nags Head, Archway and Finsbury Park) as well as the Bunhill and Clerkenwell wards which together make up the majority of Islington's part of the CAZ.
 The Council recognise that culture is varied and perceived differently across the borough with different centres having a varied level of appeal.
-Where relevant, Spatial Strategy policies and the Bunhill and Clerkenwell AAP provide further detail on the cultural offer of specific centres/areas. - 4.82 The amenity of local residents and businesses in the vicinity of licensed premises will be considered and protected.
+Where relevant, Spatial Strategy policies and the Bunhill and Clerkenwell AAP provide further detail on the cultural offer of specific centres/areas. - 4.84 The amenity of local residents and businesses in the vicinity of licensed premises will be considered and protected.
 Islington Council's licensing policy mitigates impacts such as noise, odour and litter.
 The Council's Licensing Team and licensing policy is separate to the Planning Department and planning policies.
 However, the Council's licensing team must be consulted on any planning application which proposes a licensable activity.
-In most cases, except in exceptional circumstances, the Council's licensing policy expects applicants to have planning consent before making an application for a premises license. - 4.83 The highest possible inclusive design standards, including step free access, must be incorporated into new culture and night-time economy development, in line with the Inclusive Design SPD and other relevant Council guidance.
+In most cases, except in exceptional circumstances, the Council's licensing policy expects applicants to have planning consent before making an application for a premises license. - 4.85 The highest possible inclusive design standards, including step free access, must be incorporated into new culture and night-time economy development, in line with the Inclusive Design SPD and other relevant Council guidance.
 Developments must also provide adequate provision for mobility scooter storage and charging.